ibm-cloud-docs/key-protect/kur.md

 The tool requires a valid IAM token with at least 3 minutes of remaining validity.

-If your IAM token has less than 3 minutes of remaining validity, the tool will reject it.
+If your IAM token has less than 3 minutes of remaining validity, the tool rejects it.
 Refresh your session:

 ```sh
 ibmcloud login